 Thanksgiving Day is a special holiday in America that is observed on the fourth Thursday of every November.
 On this day, Americans give thanks for the blessings of the preceding year.
 Thanksgiving is never complete without a well-prepared turkey for dinner.
 Before Thanksgiving dinner, there is often a Thanksgiving parade.
-The parade marks the climax of the holiday, often complete with giant balloons, marching bands, and festive floats among other things.
-If you are in the USA and wondering how to celebrate the coming Thanksgiving holiday, why not consider the following Thanksgiving parades.
+The parade marks the culmination of the holiday, often complete with giant balloons, marching bands, and festive floats.
+Here are the ten biggest Thanksgiving Day parades that are held annually.

-Chicago’s McDonald's Thanksgiving Parade starts from Congress to the Randolph down the State Street.
-The march starts at 8 am with a crew of elephants leading the way.
-There are also familiar faces on the ground and some hovering above the ground with floats and balloons with images of children’s favorite characters such as Big Bird and Cookie Monster among other famous characters.
-There are also dozens of clowns who march alongside the familiar faces.
+The Chicago Thanksgiving Parade starts from the Congress Parkway, heading down State Street.
+The march starts at 8 am, and an elephant has led the way in past years.
+There are also familiar faces in the parade: floats and balloons with images of children’s favorite characters like Big Bird and the Cookie Monster.
+Dozens of clowns march in the parade too.
 The McDonald’s Thanksgiving Parade is often broadcasted on national television for those who cannot join the live parade.

-The Detroit Thanksgiving parade kicks off from Woodward Avenue and proceeds towards Congress with spectators lining up to enjoy the colorful displays of art and talent.
-The parade is characterized by a giant helium balloon and floats, but the crowd’s favorite is the “Big Heads” that look like walking bobblehead with costumes celebrating funny animals, culture, and even important people in the history of America.
+The Detroit Thanksgiving parade, known as "America's Thanksgiving Parade," kicks off from Woodward Avenue and proceeds towards Congress with spectators lining up to enjoy the colorful displays of art and talent.
+The parade is characterized by giant helium balloons and floats, but the crowd’s favorite are the “Big Heads,” which resemble walking bobbleheads that depict funny animals, cultural references, and even important people in the history of America.
 Spectators also have an opportunity to sign up for a pre-parade road race.

-Dunkin’ Donuts Thanksgiving Parade in Philadelphia is the oldest Thanksgiving Parade in America.
-Since 1920, Philadelphia has celebrated the Thanksgiving holiday with an assortment of activities including festive floats, marching bands, and a host of other performances including choir.
-The march starts at 20th Street and JFK Boulevard and passes several parks and buildings which provided vantage points for spectators before concluding at the Philadelphian Museum of Art at around noon.
-The museum gives a view straight the Benjamin Franklin Parkway and is one of the best places to watch the parade.
+The 6abc Dunkin’ Donuts Thanksgiving Parade in Philadelphia markets itself as the oldest Thanksgiving Parade in America.
+Since 1920, Philadelphia has celebrated the Thanksgiving holiday with an assortment of activities including festive floats, marching bands, and a host of other performances, including the choir.
+The march starts at 20th Street and JFK Boulevard and passes several parks and buildings which provide vantage points for spectators before concluding at the Philadelphian Museum of Art at around noon.
+The museum gives a view straight to the Benjamin Franklin Parkway and is one of the best places to watch the parade.

 Houston’s Annual H-E-B Thanksgiving Parade has been drawing thousands of spectators to the streets of Houston for over 60 years.
-The parade begins at 9 am on the Thanksgiving morning at Smith and Lamar Street and marches around downtown Houston with live bands, cheerleaders, giant balloons, and decorated floats.
+The parade begins at 9 am on Thanksgiving morning on Smith and Lamar Street and marches around downtown Houston with live bands, cheerleaders, giant balloons, and decorated floats.
 Santa Claus may also make an early appearance during the parade.
-More than 400,000 spectators line the Southwestern city streets to enjoy the colorful art and performance.
-The march ends at Smith and Dallas Street, just a few blocks from where it started.
+More than 400,000 spectators line the Southwestern city streets to enjoy the colorful performance.
+The march ends at Smith and Dallas Street.
 The parade has been voted among the top Thanksgiving Parades.

 Since 1947, Charlotte has celebrated the Novant Health Thanksgiving Day parade.
-The Carrousel Parade is sponsored by a health company and attracts over 100,000 spectators.
-The march takes place along Tyron Street through the Uptown Charlotte.
+Previously known as the Carrousel Parade, it is sponsored by a health company and attracts over 100,000 spectators.
+The march takes place along Tyron Street through Uptown Charlotte.
 The major attractions include impressive marching bands, festive floats, and balloons.
 The parade also includes a performance by known celebrities with dignitaries also joining the march.
-Recently, a ground-level balloon built over Segway scooter was added to the parade.
-The large balloons were developed because light poles on the parade route would have interfered with larger, floating balloons.
+In 2013 Charlotte introduced the Segwalloon: ground-level balloons built over Segway scooters so characters can interact with the public.
+These were developed because light poles on the parade route would have interfered with larger, floating balloons.

 The Ameren Thanksgiving Day Parade in St. Louis has been celebrated for over 30 years.
-During the parade, revelers have an opportunity to enjoy listening to the sounds of marching bands as they marvel at the majestic floats such as the larger version Frosty the Snowman and Rudolph floating overhead.
-Santa Claus has also made a frequent appearance at the parade, wishing everyone a Merry Christmas at the end of the parade.
+During the parade, revellers have an opportunity to enjoy the sounds of marching bands as they marvel at the majestic floats of Frosty the Snowman and Rudolph floating overhead.
+Santa Claus also makes a yearly appearance at the parade, wishing everyone a Merry Christmas at the end of the parade.
 The march starts at Washington Avenue and 45th Street and proceeds to downtown St. Louis.

-The Thanksgiving holiday originated from Plymouth.
-The town celebrates the holiday with a massive parade known as America’s Hometown Thanksgiving Parade.
-The parade activities stretch over the weekend before the official Turkey Day and honoring of the pilgrims and the earliest America’s settlers.
+The Thanksgiving holiday originated in Plymouth.
+As a result, the town celebrates the holiday with a massive parade known as America’s Hometown Thanksgiving Parade.
+The parade activities stretch over the weekend before the official Turkey Day, honoring the pilgrims and the earliest American settlers.
 The parade takes place along the waterfront area, kicking off around 10 am.
-It offers a sequential look at the history and heritage of America from the 17th century to present times.
-Several musicians offer soundtracks while the military band also forms part of the entertainment.
+It offers a sequential look at the history and heritage of America from the 17th century to the present.
+Musicians provide the soundtrack, while the military band also forms part of the entertainment.
 The event kicks off with a military flyover.

-The Seattle Thanksgiving Parade known as My Macy’s Thanksgiving Holiday Parade is not the same as the New York’s Macy’s Thanksgiving Day Parade.
-The Seattle parade is particularly popular since it takes place a day after the Thanksgiving in West Seattle.
-It features 25 inflated floats, hundreds of costumed characters, and several marching bands among other performers.
+The Seattle Thanksgiving Parade, known as the Seattle Macy’s Thanksgiving Holiday Parade, is not the same as the New York’s Macy’s Thanksgiving Day Parade.
+The Seattle parade is particularly popular since it takes place a day after Thanksgiving in West Seattle.
+It features 25 inflated floats, hundreds of costumed characters, and several marching bands, among other performers.
 The march kicks off at 7th Avenue and Pine Street at about 9 am and it lasts about four hours.
 Revelers usually crowd the Westlake Center for the best view.